Skip to main content

 const [error, setError] = useState('');

-With only these four variables we can define the whole app state:
+With only these variables we can define the whole app state:

 • connectionState: This state variable will store the current state for the connection.
 It will have one of the values that we have defined previously: Disconnected, Connecting, Connected and Error.